 Of Course I'm Not A Virgin: Totally averted.
 The virgin Connie Swail doesn't mind people introducing her as such, and Friday doesn't deny it himself.

-Joe Friday: "Prepare the virgin [for a virgin sacrifice]?"
-I don't like the sound of that."
+Joe Friday: [as they go undercover at a pagan ritual] "Prepare the virgin?"
+I don't like the sound of that.

 Friday: [After turning down Sylvia Wiss] Now let me tell you something, Streebeck.
 There are two things that clearly differentiate the human species from animals.
 One, we use cutlery.
 Two, we're capable of controlling our sexual urges.
 Now, you might be an exception, but don't drag me down into your private Hell.